Dangerous Water Heater Alert

 dangerous Kettle

-This kettle can be purchased on Ebay.
-It does contain some warnings in the instructions, including: "When the plug is in the socket, do not put your hand in the appliance or in the water remained in the appliance" and "Never use a metal spoon".
+This type of kettle is available for purchase via online marketplaces.
+The accompanying instructions include warnings such as: “When the plug is in the socket, do not put your hand in the appliance or in the water remained in the appliance” and “Never use a metal spoon.”
+The product is also supplied with a plastic spoon, presumably intended to reduce the likelihood of contact with water that may be at mains potential

 touch current test on kettle